GrassHopper1977/CheriBSD_Example_Error/README.md

 ## Description
 - On serial code compiled for purecap mode and run on purecap kernel: `read()` returns `EFAULT` for a short period after USB to serial device is connected.
-- Comiling for hybrid mode doesn't exhibit this behaviour.
+- Compiling for hybrid mode doesn't exhibit this behaviour.

 ## Method
 - Use `build` to create a hybrid build (`test_hy`) and a purecap build (`test_pc`).